108th Air Refueling Squadron: Twenty-first century

-The 126th ARW relocated to Scott Air Force Base in 1999 from Chicago's O'Hare International Airport as part of the recommendations for base closure made by the Base Realignment and Closure Commission.
+The squadron relocated to Scott Air Force Base in 1999 from Chicago's O'Hare International Airport as part of the recommendations for base closure made by the Base Realignment and Closure Commission.

 After the September 11 terrorist attacks, the 126th Air Refueling Wing has been tasked on several occasions for deployment to United States Air Forces Central.
 Elements of the wing have been assembled and deployed as the 108th Expeditionary Air Refueling Squadron as part of AEF packages, providing air refueling to combat aircraft for the American War in Afghanistan and Iraq War during the 2000s.

 In its 2005 BRAC Recommendations, DoD recommended to realign Grand Forks Air Force Base, North Dakota.
-It would distribute the 319th Air Refueling Wing's KC-135R aircraft to the 126th Air Refueling Wing (ANG), Scott AFB, IL (12 aircraft) and several other institutions.
+It would distribute the 319th Air Refueling Wing's KC-135R aircraft to the 126th Air Refueling Wing (12 aircraft) and several other institutions.
 The 126th would retire its eight KC-135E aircraft.
 Scott would receive KC-135R model aircraft to replace older, higher maintenance KC-135E models.